efkleiven/A-dynamic-and-hierarchical-spatial-occupancy-model-for-interacting-species/README.md

 # A-dynamic-and-hierarchical-spatial-occupancy-model-for-interacting-species

-In this repository you will find code to conduct a simulation study to validate the performance of a dynamical and hierachical spatial occypancy model for interacting species.
+In this repository you will find code and data to run a dynamic and hierarchical spatial occupancy model for interaction species.
+In the folder simulation_study there is code and data to conduct a simulation study to investigate bias in any of the estimated parameters under different data senarios.
+In the folder case_study there is real world data from an longterm monitoring program, COAT(www.coat.no), of small mammals on the arctic tundra.
+As well there is code to analyse this data with the dynamic and hierarchical spatial occupancy model for interacting species.